Matt-Eva/intro-to-hash-tables/README.md

 Or, to use Python's dictionary analogy, each word in a dictionary correlates with a "key" in our hash table.
 The definition associated with each word correlates with the "value" in our hash table.
 When we want to look up a certain definition, we locate the word we're looking up in our dictionary, then read the definition.

 This is exactly how computers operate as well!
-Once we've added a key-value pair to our dictionary, we can use a key on our hash table to find the value associated with that key.
+Once we've added a key-value pair to our hash table, we can use the key to look up the associated value.

 This is a very easy and convenient way to structure data.
 It gives us, as programmers, a more flexible way of organizing information than arrays, which use index-value pairings.